-That’s because of an injury to my right wrist which made it hard to place my bodyweight on it, hence favoring the other side.
-Since then I’ve rehabbed my wrist, using techniques much like what Rick teaches, and can do much straighter handstands.
+That’s because of an injury to my right wrist, which made it hard to place my body weight on it, favoring the other side.
+Since then, I’ve rehabbed my wrist, using techniques much like what Rick teaches, and can do straighter handstands.

-If you’ve never done this exercise it can seem quite intimidating at first.
-But once you get going with it and get a little practice in it’s actually quite easy to do.
-You see, the handstand itself doesn’t require much strength.
-In supporting the position you’re relying more on good alignment to do the holding.
-Its just a matter of getting into that position which can be the tough part.
+If you’ve never done this exercise, it can seem not very safe at first.
+But once you get going with it and get a little practice, it’s quite easy.
+You see, the Handstand itself doesn’t require much strength.
+You’re relying more on good alignment to do the holding in supporting the position.
+It’s just a matter of getting into that position which can be the tough part.

 Place your hands and head on the ground about 6-10 inches from a wall.
-(I recommend doing this on some sort of padded surface for comfort.)
+(I recommend doing this on some padded surface for comfort.)
 The hands will be in front of the head to form a triangle or tripod shape.
-This makes this exercise as easy as possible with the biggest base you can have.
+This makes this exercise as easy as possible with your biggest base.

-If you kick too hard you’ll hit the wall hard, but hopefully avoid putting any holes in it.
-If you don’t kick hard enough you won’t get into the final position.
+If you kick too hard, you’ll hit the wall hard, but hopefully, avoid putting any holes in it.
+You won’t get into the final position if you don’t kick hard enough.
 Practice until this is second nature and easy to do.
-This will be even more important when we move onto the handstand.
+This will be even more important when we move onto the Handstand.

-When you’re up in the headstand you’ll be using your hands and head to keep balanced along with the wall.
+When you’re up in the headstand, you’ll use your hands and head to keep balance along the wall.
 Most people find they can easily do away with the wall and balance in this position, but free-balancing is a topic for another time.
-Here we’re just using this as a stepping stone to the handstand against the wall.
+We’re just using this as a stepping stone to the Handstand against the wall.

-The hands should be shoulder width apart or just slightly outside of it.
+The hands should be shoulder-width apart or just slightly outside of it.
 Keep the elbows locked at all times.
 This keeps the stress on your bones rather than on your muscles, as the bones are much stronger.
-That’s why I said earlier that the handstand itself doesn’t take much strength.
-Handstand pushups do but that’s another topic for another time as well.
+I said earlier that the Handstand itself doesn’t take much strength.
+Handstand pushups do, but that’s another topic for another time.

-With your hands and arms set you’ll be starting in the sprinter’s stance once again.
+With your hands and arms set, you’ll start in the sprinter’s stance again.
 One leg is straight and to the rear.
 The other is bent at the knee and closer to your body.
 Kick up and forwards with your rear leg.
-The front leg follows by kicking and they meet overhead.
-The first time you try this you’ll likely not kick hard enough, but then all you have to do is take that as feedback and increase your kicking more next time.
+The front leg follows by kicking, and they meet overhead.
+The first time you try this, you’ll likely not kick hard enough, but then all you have to do is take that as feedback and increase your kicking more next time.

-Remember to keep your arms locked out so that you don’t end up crashing on your head.
+Remember to keep your arms locked, so you don’t end up crashing on your head.
 We want to avoid that.
 If you need help, have a spotter grab your legs after you kick and position you in a handstand.

-Now that you’re in the handstand what should you do.
+Now that you’re on the Handstand, what should you do?
 Let’s work on the position.

 Keep your legs together and straight, with the toes pointed.
-This is more than aesthetically pleasing, but actually helps keep your body as one tight unit.
-If you were to balance in the open this is exactly what you want.
+This is more than aesthetically pleasing but helps keep your body as one tight unit.
+This is exactly what you want if you were to balance in the open.
 And it also helps even against the wall.

-Shrug up with the shoulders, that is try to reach them to your ears.
-This gives you the best structure for holding the handstand.
-It is one exercise where you don’t want to suck your arms into the lat, like you do in pullups.
+Shrug up with the shoulders that try to reach them to your ears.
+This gives you the best structure for holding the Handstand.
+It is one exercise where you don’t want to suck your arms into the lat, as you do in pull-ups.

 The head can be looking down at the ground or brought up so that you’re looking out towards the way you’re body is facing.

 The body can be curved or straight.
 Neither position is wrong, contrary to what some people will say.
-The straight body position requires more strength and flexibility (in the shoulders) to get into so it is something to work towards.
-The curved position is more natural and will not hurt you assuming it is not exaggerated to a great degree.
+The straight body position requires more strength and flexibility (in the shoulders), so it is something to work towards.
+The curved part is more natural and will not hurt you, assuming it is not exaggerated to a great degree.

-Logan Christopher runs http://legendarystrength.com/ where he teaches bodyweight exercises including hand balancing, kettlebells, feats of strength, health, mental training and more.
+Logan Christopher runs http://legendarystrength.com/, where he teaches bodyweight exercises, including hand balancing, kettlebells, feats of strength, health, mental training, and more.
 He’s known as a physical culture renaissance man and has done crazy feats like juggling a flaming kettlebell and pulling a firetruck by his hair.
-Make sure to sign up on his site for 5 free special reports.
+Make sure to sign up on his site for five free special reports.